athena-framework/athena/docs/getting_started/commands.md

 ```

 From here, if the application was created using the [skeleton](https://github.com/athena-framework/skeleton), commands can be executed via `shards run console -- admin:create-user 12 "George Dietrich" --admin`.
-Otherwise see [Athena::Console][] for how to setup your CLI entry point.
+Otherwise see [Athena::Console](/Console) for how to setup your CLI entry point.

-NOTE: During development the console needs to re-build the application in order to have access to the changes made since last execution.
+NOTE: During *development* the console binary needs to re-build the application in order to have access to the changes made since last execution.
-When deploying a production *console* binary, or if not doing any new console command dev, build it with the `--release` flag for increased performance locally.
+When deploying a *production* console binary, or if not doing any new console command dev, build it with the `--release` flag for increased performance.

 ## Built-in Commands

 The framework also comes with some helpful built-in commands to either help with debugging, or provide framework specific features.
-See each command within the [ATH::Commands][] namespace for more information.
+See each command within the [ATH::Commands](/Framework/Commands) namespace for more information.